sylvathle/FLARE/README.md

 ## Analysis

-This section assumes the Geant4 simulations were run using a specific folder-naming convention for the CSV files.
+This section assumes the Geant4 simulations were run using a specific folder-naming convention for the CSV files as defined in the macro files
 The data has been resumed and shared at https://doi.org/10.5281/zenodo.16036474, they can be downloaded and moved to a data folder inside the analysis folder to run the analysis.

 A folder named figures must be created at the same level as the analysis folder (outside it).